hartmaj2/cs-tabor-is/denik.md

 ### TODO:
 - [ ] Improve MealTimeContainer
-  - [ ] Make columns with buttons appear at very right
+  - [x] Make columns with buttons appear at very right
-  - [ ] All columns have fixed size
   - [ ] Make buttons work
     - [ ] Add modals with input forms and verification

+### DONE:
+- Used div with flex instead of quick grid so I can align the buttons to the right (each row is a flex box and columns are items)